 Franchise arrangements for Applebee's restaurants typically consist of a development agreement and a separate franchise agreement for each restaurant.
-Development agreements typically grant to the franchisee the exclusive right to develop Applebee's restaurants within a designated geographical area over a specified period of time.
-The term of a domestic development agreement is generally 20 years.
+Development agreements may or may not grant to the franchisee the exclusive right to develop Applebee's restaurants within a designated geographical area over a specified period of time.
+The term of a domestic development agreement ranges from one to 20 years.
 The development agreements typically provide for initial development periods of one to five years as agreed upon by us and the franchisee.
 At or shortly prior to the completion of the initial development schedule or any subsequent supplemental development schedule, we and the franchisee may execute supplemental development schedules providing for the development of additional Applebee's restaurants in the franchisee's exclusive territory.